Question from Charles: I updated my PC from Windows 10 to Windows 11 a while back.

-If you ultimately do decide to disable the UAC warnings altogether, I strongly recommend that you do the following two things:
+If you ultimately do decide to disable the UAC warnings altogether by dragging the slider all the way to the bottom, I strongly recommend that you do the following two things:

-2 – Create regular System Image Backups of your Windows 10 installation to make sure you’ll always have a recent backup to restore from should things ever go wrong.
-This post explains how to create those backups.
+2 – Create regular System Image Backups of your Windows installation to make sure you’ll always have a recent backup to restore from should things ever go wrong.
+These posts explain how to create those backups.

 Bottom line: The “User Account Control” feature in Windows helps keep our systems running smoothly and helps prevent us from making dangerous mistakes that can wreak havoc with our Windows installations.

 I recommend that you keep it turned on, but you’ll probably be just fine if you turn it off and make frequent System Image Backups.

 Bonus tip: The “Quick Tip” in this archived newsletter issue explains how to reset your Windows 11 installation to clear up glitches and irritating system issues.